evert/evert.github.com/_posts/2024/2024-07-02-webcomponent-download-counter.md

 Over the years I've written several open source libraries.
-They're mostly unglamorous and utilitarian, but a bunch of them obtained got a decent download count, so I thought it would be fun to try and get a grand total and show a live download counter on my blog.
+They're mostly unglamorous and utilitarian, but a bunch of them obtained got a decent download count, so I thought it would be fun to try and get a grand total and show a 'live' download counter on my blog.

 This is how that looks like: